-Last week we shared that after a lot of conversations with Founders and CEOs, strategic hires are still going to happen in 2020.
+Last week we shared that after a lot of conversations with Founders and CEOs, strategic hires are going to happen in 2021.
 We also shared the three reasons a Founder/CEO would want to engage a recruitment partner for these strategic hires.

 In this article, we take things to the next level by talking about the value that an engaged recruitment firm brings when it comes to extending offers.